The Invisible Woman, The Mummy's Hand (1940)

 In the middle of the Egyptian desert, Andoheb travels to the Hill of the Seven Jackals in answer to the royal summons of the High Priest of Karnak, who explains the story of Kharis, the priest who, in Ancient Egypt, stole the sacred tana leaves in the hope of restoring life to the dead Princess Ananka.
 His penalty upon being discovered was to be buried alive with the tana leaves.
 During the full moon, a brew made from the leaves can bring Kharis back to life to kill despoilers entering Ananka’s tomb.
 Meanwhile in Cairo down on his luck archaeologist Steve Banning and his sidekick Babe Jensen find the remnants of a broken vase in a bazaar.
 Convinced the hieroglyphics on it tell the location of Ananka’s tomb, Banning gets funding from a magician called Solvani and, with Solvani’s daughter Marta and Dr Petrie of the Cairo museum, set off for the tomb, despite warnings from Andoheb…..

 The changes made to the basic concept, such as the Mummy being nothing more than an actual mummy, and the method of revival being ‘tana leaves’, three of which bring him back to life and nine give him great strength [I wonder why nobody ever gave him more than nine?], were obviously also done to make it easier for there to be further Mummy films after The Mummy’s Hand.
-Now with most of these later sequels, I am unable to tell you much about the creation of the screenplay, because there isn’t much to tell; these 40s films were generally churned out quickly and simply, with little alterations from the initial script.
+Now with most of these later sequels, I am unable to tell you much about the creation of the screenplay or indeed the making of the film, because there isn’t much on record to tell; these 40’s films were generally churned out quickly and simply, with little alterations from the initial script.
 This particular movie was directed by Christy Cabanne, a prolific director since the silent days but with little of real note to his name, and writers Griffin Jay and Maxwell Shane were strictly ‘B’ movie people.
 Money was saved by using a large temple set from a James Whale movie Green Hell and flashback footage from The Mummy.
-The film was commercially successful and its final reels were considered very scary at the time, though reviews of most of these 40s efforts were generally average.
+The film was commercially successful and its final reels were considered very scary at the time, though reviews of most of these 40’s efforts were generally average.

 When you open with George the butler going down some stairs, tripping over an empty wine bottle and falling down them, only to then get knocked down again by the front door opening, you know this is not going to be a dark Gothic horror or a thrilling monster movie.
 It’s just going to be a silly comedy, and if, like me, you have a preference for the more stupid side of the comedy spectrum, you might have a ball.
 When Kitty becomes invisible, her first act is to take revenge on her boss, said character being the only really nasty character in the film [the inept hoodlums certainly don’t count!], the worst kind of manager who decks one employee an hour’s pay for being two minutes late and fires another for having a cold.
 Kitty terrifies Mr Growley in his office, moving things around, saying she is his “conscience” and trapping him in a window so she can smack his bottom.
 There is a slight element of comedic fear here, as you are instantly aware of what an invisible person can do, but this idea is not really followed though; everything is just played for laughs.
 There is much mention of the fact that Kitty is naked, something that was considered daring for the time [though in a typically sexist manner the same didn’t happen with Claude Rains’s and Vincent Price’s invisible protagonists], a budding romance between Kitty and Richard, and an intrusion by the gangsters which again is done mainly for laughs.

-There’s nothing approaching real drama then, it’s nearly all knockabout slapstick and endless lines like; “any girl that’d become invisible can’t be very easy on the eyes”.
+There’s nothing approaching real drama then, it’s nearly all knockabout slapstick and endless lines like: “Any girl that’d become invisible can’t be very easy on the eyes”.
 Virtually everyone bar Kitty, the Professor and Mr Growley is a total idiot.
 George is accident prone through and very very stupid.
 When asked to call the airport he calls out “Oh, airport”.
 Mob boss Blackie is prone to fits of crying.
 One of his henchmen, when asked to steal a car, returns with one displaying a “just married” sign on the back.
 Another ends up with a very high pitched voice when he enters the invisibility pod.
-Then again, when one of these fools is played by one of the Three Stooges, you would expect nothing less than this kind of idiocy.
+Then again, when one of these fools is played by one of the Three Stooges, you would expect nothing less than this kind of thing.
 Even Richard is made to look stupid in many scenes, such as kissing an invisible hand.
 One bit that really cracked me up has Richard and Gibbs carrying Kitty in a rolled up carpet, Richard holding her head and thereby looking like he is carrying nothing, just moving backwards with his arms out like an idiot.
-This is pure silliness through and through, the kind of comedy that kids can enjoy as much as adults, and I love it.
+This is pure silliness through and through, the kind of comedy that kids can enjoy as much as adults, and sometimes the kind of comedy I like best.
 If one bit doesn’t make you chuckle, the next bit probably will, and this keeps proceedings moving at a lively pace even when the actual story moves very slowly.